In the winter of 1851, in a small, wind-battered village in the north of the Netherlands, a fifteen-year-old boy lay in bed, waiting for the end.

 He drew until his fingers cramped.
 He painted the view from his window.
 He studied manuals on perspective and anatomy.
 He worked with a feverish intensity, trying to cram a lifetime of learning into the few months he had left.

-A strange thing happens when you find your purpose: sometimes, your body decides to stick around to see it through.
+A strange thing happens when you find your purpose: sometimes, the body decides to stick around to see it through.

 By the time he turned sixteen, the verdict was overturned.
 He was going to live.

 But he was not the same boy.
-The "Lourens" who was supposed to be a lawyer was gone.
-In his place was an artist who had looked death in the face and realized that life was too short to be boring, too short to be gray, and definitely too short to be a lawyer.
+The "Lourens" who was meant for the law had died in that bedroom.
+In his place was an artist who had looked death in the face and realized that life was too short for the gray ledgers of the Netherlands.

 The Hunger for Life